TURROKS/Maltego_Web2Screenshot/README.md

 ![Configurations.png](misc/Configurations.png)

-Finally, you will need to manually add your API Key to the Transforms.
-Simply locate the Transform under the transforms folder, open the file and add your key.
+Finally, you will need to add your API Key for the Transforms.
+Simply locate the .env file in the root directory (Enable show Hidden files if using your OS explorer) and add your key next to the API_KEY without spaces.

 ![api_keys.png](misc/api_keys.png)